-As of 2022, there are 19 SEZs of which 12 are in operation and the remainder are in the construction phase.
+As of 2022, there are 19 SEZs in Indonesia of which 12 are in operation and the remainder are in the construction phase.
 Eight are designated for tourism with the rest for manufacturing and processing.

 The concept of SEZs in Indonesia was only announced in 2014 when President Joko Widodo came to power.
 Buoyed by the success of the country’s free trade zones, SEZs were developed to increase foreign investments into the country further.
 As such, the first SEZs in Indonesia has only been in operation since 2015, with the majority only beginning operations in 2019.

 Indonesia’s SEZs have been designed to maximize the surrounding resources.
 Companies looking to incorporate into the country’s SEZs must select their location strategically based on the available infrastructure and natural resources, particularly since most of the country’s SEZs only began operations in 2019.Moreover, foreign investors need to be aware of the Indonesian government’s development plans, which often determine which industries receive the most support and incentives.
 In establishing the SEZs, the government has sought to diversify away from the island of Java and spread across the country.
 As of 2021, Indonesia’s SEZs have attracted just over US$5 billion in investments and employed over 28,000 workers.